al0mie/Vue-Editable-Table-Grid/README.md

 You need at least php **7.0*** with **mysql extension** enabled and **Composer**

     composer install
+    npm install
     php -S 0:9001 -t web/

-Your api is now available at http://localhost:9001/v1.
+Your api is now available at http://localhost:9001.

+For building js resources, use webpack

 To config database, go to config/prod.php